cristian-aldea/starlog/content/posts/2021/best-os-programming.md

 One big difference between Windows and Unix is the **shell**.
 A shell is a command-line interpreter (CLI), which is a program that allows you to type text commands.
 It's a vital tool for many developers, since it simplifies many developer tasks, like talking to a server, automation, running programs, and so on.
 Popular Unix shells like `bash` and `zsh` are industry standard, and used in many companies and projects.
 Learning Unix can be very valuable for your career.

 Windows, on the other hand, doesn't offer a Unix shell.
-Instead, it has the "Command Prompt" program, and the newer "Powershell".
+Instead, it has the **Command Prompt** program, and the newer **Powershell**.
 They get the job done, but are very different from Unix shells, and aren't used much outside of Windows.

 ### No package manager